HomePage Path

 Anstey Castle is located in the village centre, by the church.
 19 miles south-west of Cambridge, on the M11-A505-B1368.

-The site is visible from a public footpath, which passes the castle from the church.
+The site is visible from a public footpath, which passes the castle from the Norman church of St George.

 Car parking is by the side of the road.